Iran missile attacks target U.S. forces in Iraq; Trump says 'All is well!'

 “We do not seek escalation or war, but will defend ourselves against any aggression,” he wrote in a post on Twitter.

-If the U.S. military was indeed spared casualties, and Iran has completed its threatened retaliation for the U.S. drone strike on Soleimani, as Zarif suggested, there might be an opportunity for Washington and Tehran to seek an off-ramp to their increasingly violent confrontation.
+If the U.S. military was spared casualties and Iran takes no further measures to retaliate for Soleimani’s killing, there might be an opportunity for Washington and Tehran to seek a way out to their increasingly violent confrontation.

 Asian stock markets, which had been roiled by the attack, pared some of their losses after the tweets from Trump and Zarif.
 U.S. crude prices also retreated after surging almost 5% on worries any conflict could cut oil supplies.

+The oil minister of the United Arab Emirates, a member of the Organization of the Petroleum Exporting Countries, said the latest events should not be exaggerated and there was no shortage in global crude supplies.

-The U.S. Federal Aviation Administration said it would ban U.S. carriers from operating in the airspace over Iraq, Iran, the Gulf and the Gulf of Oman and several Asian carriers said there were avoiding flying over the region.
+The U.S. Federal Aviation Administration said it would ban U.S. airlines from operating in the airspace over Iraq, Iran, the Gulf and the Gulf of Oman.
+Other national airlines also issued warnings about flying over the region.

-In an apparently unrelated incident, a Ukrainian airliner with at least 170 people on board crashed on Wednesday due to technical problems soon after taking off from Tehran’s Imam Khomeini airport, Iran’s official news agency IRNA reported.
+In an apparently unrelated incident, a Ukrainian airliner with at least 170 people on board crashed in Iran on Wednesday due to technical problems soon after taking off from Tehran’s Imam Khomeini airport, Iran’s official news agency IRNA reported.
+State television said all on board were killed.

 Democrats in the U.S. Congress and some of the party’s presidential contenders warned about the escalating conflict.